mozilla/receiptverifier/README.md

 ### Methods

-The `.verify()` method is mostly what you'll use.
-A couple others:
+The `mozmarket.verifyReceipts()` function is mostly what you'll use.
+A couple methods you might want from the verifier object:

 **verifier.clearCache()**: Throws away everything in the cache.
-This deletes some things from localStorage, but only keys that start with `receiptverifier.`
+This deletes some things from localStorage, but only keys that start with `receiptverifier.`  You'll probably want to use `verifier = new mozmarket.ReceiptVerifier(); verifier.clearCache(); verifier.verify(callback);` if you want to use this method.

 **verifier.parseReceipt(receipt)**: Returns the parsed form of the receipt.
 See [the receipt specification](https://wiki.mozilla.org/Apps/WebApplicationReceipt) for more.